BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/06/index.md

 - How to wire your servo motors to your Barnabas Noggin
 - How to program your servo motors to to turn on, stop and spin both directions
+- How to trigger motion using your button
 - How to change the speed of your servo motors

 <div markdown="1">